 Dr. Leonard Bright

-Professor, Author, and Champion of Accountability in Academia
+Professor, Author, and Champion of Academic Freedom and Accountability

 I am currently a full professor at Texas A&M University’s Bush School of Government and Public Service.
 I earned my Ph.D. in Public Administration and Policy from Portland State University’s Hatfield School of Government.
 I have served as a tenure-track and tenured college professor at the University of South Alabama, University of Louisville, and most recently at Texas A&M University.

-Over the years, I have held various leadership and academic leadership positions at the national, state, and university levels.
-These included serving as the President of the Southeastern Conference for Public Administration (SECoPA), President of Metro Louisville’s American Society of Public Administration (ASPA) Chapter, Vice President of the American Association of University Professors (AAUP) Texas Conference East Region, Assistant Dean of Graduate Education and Assistant Provost in the Office of Graduate and Professional Studies at Texas A&M.
+I have held various leadership positions at the national, state, and university levels.
+These included serving as the President of the Southeastern Conference for Public Administration (SECoPA), President of Metro Louisville’s American Society of Public Administration (ASPA) Chapter, Vice President of the American Association of University Professors (AAUP) Texas Conference East Region, Assistant Provost in the Office of Graduate and Professional Studies, and Assistant Dean of Graduate Education in the Bush School of Government and Public Service and at Texas A&M. I am currently the President of American Association of University Professors Texas A&M Chapter.

 I have taught hundreds of undergraduate, master’s, and doctoral-level students on a wide-range of topics including public administration, ethics, human resource management, program evaluation, and public policy.